syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Exporting.md

 The [PdfHeaderFooterEventHandler](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.PdfHeaderFooterEventHandler.html) delegate allows you to customize the header and footer of the exported PDF.
 The `HeaderAndFooterExporting` event is triggered with [PdfHeaderFooterEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.PdfHeaderFooterEventArgs.html) that contains the following properties:

-* **PdfDocumentTemplate** – Specfies the header and footer template for the exported PDF.
+* **PdfDocumentTemplate** – Species      the header and footer template for the exported PDF.

 The following code example illustrates how to customize the header and footer of the exported PDF document.